SHAHRZAD 'SHERRY' DOWLATSHAHI

 She completed her undergraduate and graduate education in the UK at the University of Westminster in London and the University of Cambridge.
 She also studied at the Alexandria University, Egypt and the National Autonomous University of Mexico in Mexico City.

 With over twenty five years of experience in the area of international education and cultural relations, as well as information and educational technology she has held diverse roles at the National Autonomous University of Mexico (UNAM) in Mexico City and in San Antonio as well as at Greengates School, a renowned IB international British school in Mexico City.

-She is enthusiastic about raising San Antonio’s global profile and citizen awareness about opportunities for mutual enrichment.
-A strong believer in the power of communication, she advocates clear and transparent dialogue amongst all parties as the key to for the successful outcome of any program, be it a private or public sector initiative.
+She is enthusiastic about raising San Antonio’s global profile and cultural fluency of its residents bringing awareness to opportunities for mutual enrichment.
+A strong believer in the power of communication, she advocates clear and transparent dialogue amongst all parties as well as proactive hands on engagement to ensure successful outcomes.

 A native of San Antonio, Martha Henry spent many years studying and working abroad, particularly in Central and Eastern Europe, before settling in her current position at the City of San Antonio's International Relations Office.
 As an International Relations Manager, Ms. Henry focuses on coordinating official visits to San Antonio, facilitating relationships with local international organizations, and conducting research pertaining to the city’s international interests.

 Ms. Henry has been involved extensively in cultural and educational exchange, and has worked with high school and college students and adult learners.
 She holds a Master’s degree in International Education and Exchange Management from the School for International Training in Brattleboro, Vermont and received a Fulbright fellowship to study higher education in the European Union.